pomelo2010/dev-console-products-info/README.md

 To learn more on how `CODEOWNERS` in github work check out [this link](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners)

+> **NOTE** <br/>
+> Code owners are file name specific so if a file's name is changed, do rmbr to make a change in CODEOWNERS file in the PR as well.

 ## Recommended Practices for Editing Product Details

 The widget details has a few portion([See live here](https://docs.developer.tech.gov.sg/)):